alex-kas/nec_terrain/system/README.md

   The database which identifies a numeric gsm network id with the name.
 Maybe not really critical but chances are some interface elements may complain.
 They want to write a name, not a number of the gsm network

+* com.android.providers.userdictionary=/system/app/UserDictionaryProvider.apk

+  **__EDIT:__** If you remove this program you will get error `stop` anytime you quit editing of the input method properties.
+I decided to keep

 * com.android.provision=/system/app/Provision.apk

   People say, it is important and its data look so, but not sure, what is it exactly